Full Menu

 Students may take the test on paper for all domains if indicated in their IEP/504 Plan

-Who Participates in ACCESS for ELLs Testing
+Who Participates in WIDA ACCESS Testing

 WIDA Composite Score English Language Proficiency Level